Vaproh/ProxyPulse/readme.md

-# ⚡ Advanced Proxy Checker 🚀
+# ⚡ ProxyPulse 🚀

-A high-performance 🔥 proxy verification tool designed for efficiency ⚡, accuracy ✅, and ease of use 🎯.
-This tool provides detailed reporting 📊, colorized output 🎨, and support for multiple input formats 📂 to streamline proxy validation.
+ProxyPulse is a high-performance proxy verification tool 🚀.
+It supports CSV, JSON, and TXT input formats 📂, provides colorized console output 🎨, measures latency & speed ⏳⚡, detects proxy types 🔗, and includes geo-location analysis 🌍.
+With multi-threading 🧵 and detailed reporting 📊, it ensures fast and accurate proxy validation ✅.

 ## ✨ Key Features